a-laughlin/formatter-sequence/README.md

 # formatter-sequence README

-VSCode normally only supports a single code formatter, leading to conflicts when running multiple formatters like eslint and prettier.
-This extension enables running them in a consistent sequence for simpler configuration.
+VSCode only supports a single code formatter, leading to conflicts when running multiple formatters like eslint and prettier.
+This extension enables running multiple formatters sequentially for simpler configuration and predictability.

 ## Requirements